Janice L. Forsty M.S.

-Academically as Chair, she has been involved with leading the redevelopment and assessment of the Department of Physical Education and Sport Studies, through new curriculum proposals.
-Forsty has also serving on numerous college committee’s such as Curriculum, Faculty Retention, Tenure and Promotion (FRTP) and Women’s History Month.
+Academically as Chair, she has been involved with leading the redevelopment and assessment of the Department of Physical Education and Sport Studies, through several new curriculum proposals.
+Forsty has also served on numerous college committee’s such as Curriculum, Faculty Retention, Tenure and Promotion (FRTP), and Women’s History Month.

 Mentoring staff and over 40 advisees each year is one of the most important aspects of her job, as the development through her individual relationships has assisted her staff and student growth but also in her personal development.

 Describe how you got interested in your field

 Sport activities have always been a big part of my life.
 Early in my career, about 40+ years ago, women in sport activities was not a common event.
 Similarly, women in leadership position in athletics was unheard of.

 I wanted to change that perception and opportunities for all women, especially for the newer generations.